l460289052/Orbitool/readme.md

 #### Input&Output

-It could be exported as *.OribitOption file.
+It could be exported as *.OrbitOption file.

 ## Formula/Mass list